saulvegasauceda/pomelo-bonus/README.md

 https://github.com/saulvegasauceda/pomelo-ts

 ### Note:
-To run you might have to change the ports for the API endpoints.
+To run you might have to change the ports for the API endpoints and install node packages.